 - If my child needs a specific education plan, what is the process for this?

-- Does the school have written policies in relation to students with disability?
+- Does the school have written policies about students with disability?

-- How many students with a disability (or receiving additional funding) does the school currently have?
+- How many students with a disability (or receiving extra funding) does the school currently have?

 What are education support centres and education support schools?

 Some children with disability are eligible to attend an education support centre or school.
 Education support centres are located alongside mainstream primary and secondary schools.
 They deliver both individualised programs with specialist staff separate to the mainstream classrooms, but also look at supporting the child to participate in some mainstream programs with their peers.
 The frequency of mainstream integration is different in each education support centre, and is a really important question to ask a school.